felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 field I knew absolutely nothing about.
 I was rightfully terrified.

 Not wanting to waste any time, I feverishly started Googling the most basic things, like "How to DevOps?" and "What is DevOps?".
-To give you an idea of the steepness of learning curve I was faced with, check out this great video from [TechWorld with Nina](https://www.youtube.com/c/TechWorldwithNana) and count how many times something along the lines of "you need to learn / know /
+To give you an idea of the steepness of the learning curve I was faced with, check out this great video from [TechWorld with Nina](https://www.youtube.com/c/TechWorldwithNana) and count how many times something along the lines of "you need to learn / know /